 So yeah, if I lived in the Star Wars universe I might put some thought toward conquering the galaxy through the cunning use of rocks.
 No Death Stars, no Storm Troopers.
 Just rocks.
 Maybe I could even get a Corellian gunship or four to handle anything that the rocks couldn’t catch.
 Until then, I’m still stuck here on Earth and I don’t even have enough money for some new converters at Tosche Station.

 I took all these ideas to Reddit, of course.
-The feedback was both lively and pointed – Paulofthedesert said:
+When I asked ‘Why Are There No ‘Space Rocks’ in Star Wars?’, feedback was both lively and pointed – Paulofthedesert said:

 Star Wars just isn’t a “realistic” space story.
 In reality, any civilization capable of accelerating an object to relativistic speeds is capable of killing a planet in an unpreventable way.
 A 747 going 90% the speed of light has the energy of ~300 million Hiroshima bombs.
 It would absolutely be a planet killer.
 Given the fact that individual fighter craft have FTL capability, the death star makes zero sense.